 Spiced Pumpkin Pie Oatmeal

-- 2 cups water or milk non-dairy milk can also be used
+- 2 cups milk non-dairy milk or water can also be used

 - 1 teaspoon pumpkin pie spice